 Response: As mentioned above, the characteristics of State Road 7 within the Agricultural Reserve have changed since the Agricultural Reserve Master Plan's inception.
 Multiple residential projects have been developed between State Road 7 and Florida's Turnpike.
-The residential, commercial, and industrial developments that have been constructed within the central part of the Tier along Boynton Beach Boulevard, Atlantic Avenue, and Lyons Road has forced several agricultural operations to relocate.
-The Alderman Farms Packing Plant relocated from the northeast corner of Boynton Beach Boulevard and State Road 7 to the west side of State Road 7 after approval of the CobbleStone Commons retail plaza.
-The Thomas Packing Plant closed and relocated out of the area after approval of the comprehensive plan amendment removing that property located at the northeast corner of Clint Moore Road and State Road 7 from the Agricultural Reserve Tier and designating it as Commercial Low, with an underlying 2 units per acre (CL/2).
+The Bethesda Hospital located just east of the Property was constructed in the early 2000's and an expansion was recently approved by the Board of County Commissioners that will nearly double the size and intensity.
+The residential and commercial development that has been constructed within the central part of the Tier along Boynton Beach Boulevard, Atlantic Avenue, and Lyons Road has forced several agricultural operations to relocate.
+The Alderman Farms Packing Plant relocated from the northeast corner of Boynton Beach Boulevard to the west side of State Road 7 after approval of the CobbleStone Commons retail plaza.
+The Thomas Packing Plant closed and relocated out of the area after approval of the comprehensive plan amendment removing that property located at the northeast corner of Clint Moore Road and State Road 7 from the Agricultural Reserve Tier and designating it as commercial Low, with an underlying 2 units per acre (CL/2).

-Additionally, the other recent Future Land Use amendments approved on the west side of State Road 7 including Stop and Shop (LGA 2016-023) to allow for gas sales and service and retail uses, Homrich Commercial (LGA 2016-019) to allow for industrial and commercial uses, Sunflower Light Industrial (LGA 2021-016) to allow for light industrial uses, and most recently LAS Farms (LGA 2022-001) to allow light industrial uses have been approved which confirm the changed conditions of the Agricultural Reserve.
+Additionally, the other recent Future Land Use amendments approved on the west side of State Road 7 including Stop and Shop (LGA 2016-023) to allow for gas sales and service and retail uses, Homrich Commercial (LGA 2016-019) to allow for industrial and commercial uses, Sunflower Light Industrial (LGA 2021-016) to allow for light industrial uses, and most recently LAS Farms (LGA 2022-001) to allow light industrial uses have been approved which recognize the changed conditions of the Agricultural Reserve.
 All of these changes allow for additional businesses to serve the needs of the growing number of residents moving to the Agricultural Reserve.